CANADA STOCKS-TSX looks set to open little changed

 ANALYST RESEARCH HIGHLIGHTS

-Intact Financial : National Bank Financial cuts rating to sector perform from outperform
+Inter Pipeline Ltd : CIBC cuts to sector performer from sector outperformer

-Tim Hortons : Raymond James, Canaccord Genuity cut target; CIBC raises target

-Trican Well : Canaccord Genuity ups to buy; National Bank Financial up target

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: